srikailash/srikailash.github.io/_posts/2020-06-21-Dad-,-you-are-a-multitasker!!.md

 **Requirements gathering:**

-Requirements are ususally arond weight, durability and less service charges Designs are usually downloaded from the web or design catalogues or pictures of a similar orders(in most cases).
+Requirements are usually around design, weight, durability and less service charges Designs can be downloaded from the web or design catalogues or pictures of a similar orders(in most cases).

 **work debt(in any form):**